China passes controversial Hong Kong security law: report | DW | 29.06.2020

 China's parliament body has reportedly passed national security legislation for Hong Kong that critics believe will restrict the territory's freedoms.
 The move follows a series of escalations with the US.

-China's top legislative body has unanimously approved a controversial national security law for Hong Kong, Chinese media reported Tuesday, a move that paves the way for the most radical changes to the self-governing territory since it passed from British to Chinese rule in 1997.
+China's top legislative body on Tuesday unanimously approved a controversial national security law for Hong Kong, a move that paves the way for the most radical changes to the self-governing territory since it passed from British to Chinese rule in 1997.

 Read more: Jimmy Lai: ‘National security law is Beijing’s death knell for Hong Kong’